gsoft-inc/wl-squide/docs/guides/add-authentication.md

 }
 ```

-Finally, create a shared `SessionManagerContext` along with some utility hooks.
+Then, create a shared `SessionManagerContext` along with some utility hooks.
 This React context will be used to share the `SessionManager` instance down the components tree:

 ```ts shared/src/session.ts
 export const SessionManagerContext = createContext<SessionManager | undefined>(undefined);